What to Pack for Johannesburg

 Seasonal Packing Adjustments

-Summer
+Summer (Rainy Season)

 November, December, January, February, March

-Skip: Heavy winter coats, Thick sweaters
+Skip: Heavy fleece layers, Thick scarves

-Winter
+Winter (Dry Season)

-May, June, July, August
+June, July, August

 Luggage Recommendation